nikhilnxvverma1/madebynikhil/content/_index.md

 #### Experience:
 - 2 Years as a Software Engineer at Nucleus Software (2013-2015)
-- Published 4 apps on the App Store
+- Published 4 apps on the App Store (Currently unavailable)

 #### Education:
 - B.Tech in Computer Sciene from JIIT, Noida with a GPA of 7.3 (2009-2013)